 If your specialty provider request is denied, we will let you know by mail.
 Our letter will also tell you how to appeal our decision if you are not happy with the decision.
-If you have a question about the denial, you may call

-Member Services at 1-888-788-4408, TTY/TDD: 711.
+If you have a question about the denial, you may call Member Services at 1-888-788-4408, TTY/TDD: 711.
 For more information about filing an appeal for a denied authorization, please see the section titled "Complaints: What Should I Do if I Am Unhappy?" in this handbook.

-If you are getting Substance Use Disorder services that are funded by the Substance Abuse Block Grant (SABG), you have the right to get services from a provider whose religious or moral character you do not object to.
-If you object to the religious or moral character of your substance use disorder treatment provider, you may ask for a referral to another provider of substance use disorder treatment.
+If you are getting SUD services that are funded by the Substance Abuse Block Grant (SABG), you have the right to get services from a provider whose religious or moral character you do not object to.
+If you object to the religious or moral character of your SUD treatment provider, you may ask for a referral to another provider of SUD treatment.
 You will get an appointment with the new provider within seven days of your request for a referral or earlier, if needed.
-The new provider must be available to you and provide substance use disorder services that are similar to the services that you were receiving at the previous provider.
+The new provider must be available to you and provide SUD services that are similar to the services that you were getting at the previous provider.